 - Drain the tuna and sweetcorn.

 - Chop pepper, cucumber and spring onions into small pieces.

 - Mix the vegetables, tuna and pasta together with mayonnaise.

 - Add black pepper to taste then serve.

 Time Saver Tips

-Cook some extra and keep in the fridge.
+Why not cook some extra and keep it handy in the fridge?

 Based on a single serving of 380g